bearkerb/tp/docs/UserGuide.md

 ### 3.4 General Features

 #### 3.4.1 Clearing All Tenants: `clear`
-Remove all tenants from the address book.
+Remove all tenants from the application.

 Format: `clear`